The Heathen Roots of Christmas

 That December 25th Thing

-Christmas has been celebrated on 25th going back all the way to the fourth century A.D. when Roman Emperor, Julius I, declared the 25th day of December to be the occasion, when all good Romans would celebrate the birth of Jesus Christ of Nazarath.
-Ever since, this date has been widely observed as the Christian religion has spread around the world.
+Christmas has been celebrated on the 25th going back all the way to the fourth century A.D., when Roman Emperor, Julius I, declared the 25th day of December to be the occasion, when all good Romans would celebrate the birth of Jesus Christ.
+Ever since, this date has been widely observed, as the Christian religion has spread around the world.

-However, historically speaking is probably not the actual day that Jesus was born, but rather it coincides with the Roman celebration of Saturnalia, the winter solstice and most specifically a special Roman holiday, called Die Naturlis Solis, which landed squarely on December 25th.
-This pagan holiday translates into "birthday of the unconquered sun" and most likely has something to do with the time of year when days begin to grow longer.
-For the joyous Romans, this was time of celebration with feasting, generosity to the poor, the exchange of gifts and the decoration of trees.
-Sounds a lot like our contemporary Christmas, doesn't it?
+However, historically speaking, this is probably not the actual day that Jesus was born, but rather it coincides with the Roman celebration of Saturnalia, the winter solstice and most specifically a special Roman holiday, called Die Naturlis Solis Invicti, which landed squarely on December 25th.
+This pagan holiday roughly translates as the "birthday of the unconquered sun" and most likely the date has something to do with the time of year when days first begin to grow longer.
+For the joyous Romans, this was a time of celebration with feasting, generosity to the poor, the exchange of gifts and the decoration of trees, which just happens to sound a lot like our contemporary Christmas.

 The Ole Yule Log